C/2012 E2 (SWAN): Discovery

-SECCHI and LASCO Observations
+SECCHI and LASCO observations

 The SECCHI HI1 camera on board the STEREO-B spacecraft was the first to observe the comet after the SWAN instrument.
 It entered the field of view on March 11 and appeared reasonably bright, though not as bright as it could have been.

 The comet entered the visibility of SOHO's LASCO telescopes on March 13, there too the comet did not appear exceptionally bright, it was fainter in comparison to Comet C/2011 W3 (Lovejoy) at this stage of its orbit.
 Though it certainly appeared brighter than most sungrazing comets of the Kreutz group.
 It reached a maximum apparent brightness of mag +1 before it declined in brightness due to disintegration.
 The comet did not survive perihelion.

 SECCHI's COR instruments on both STEREO spacecraft also observed the comet's final moments.

 Other observations

 The reason of the comet's brightness in SWAN remains unknown, though it is thought that the comet experienced an outburst a few days before discovery which rendered it much brighter than it was otherwise.
 No ground-based observations of the comet were available.

+Due to a short 2-day observation arc, the long-term trajectory of the comet is poorly constrained.
+The orbital period is unknown with an orbital inclination of 144 degrees.